Scottish royal tapestry collection: Bought in Paris

 The six pieces of the Triumphant Dames or City of Dames were bought in Paris in 1537 or 1538 for 883 francs 10 sous during James V's trip to marry Madeleine of Valois.
 The pieces varied slightly in size with a total area of 147 square ells, each square ell costed at six francs, to a total of 883 francs 10 sou.
 The set was finished with canvas, cords, and ribbons, and sent to Rouen by boat and then to Newhaven in France for shipping, along with another set called the Old and New Stories.
 The area of the tapestry which "covers both the stories" was 250 square ells, at 5 francs 10 sou the ell, and cost 1,375 francs.
 The cost of a new tapestry per unit area is probably a good indication of quality.

-A set with a similar name, the New Law and the Old, was listed among Catherine of Aragon's effects in February 1536.
 The Scottish suite was probably the ten-piece Old Testament listed in the inventory of 1539.
 Only one piece was noted in 1542, and none was heard of again in Scotland.
+A set with a similar name, the New Law and the Old, was listed among Catherine of Aragon's effects in February 1536.
+The English "Old and New Law" tapestries were a subject now usually known as the "Redemption of Man".
+A set of eleven pieces may have been bought by Henry VII.
+Wolsey bought another set for Hampton Court.
+The Earl of Sussex had six pieces of a set of "Old Law and New Law" at Newhall in 1583.
+Two pieces from a set of the Old and New Law were in the wardrobe of Hampton Court in 1658, taken down from the queen's privy chamber and another nine pieces were listed the king's privy chamber.

 James V's servant George Steill was sent to Flanders from Paris on 3 February 1537 to acquire more tapestries.
 At the same time James V hired a new French tapestry-man, William, and gave him 20 crowns to bring his wife and children to Scotland.
-Two pieces from a set of the Old and New Law were in the wardrobe of Hampton Court in 1658, taken down from the queen's privy chamber and another nine pieces were listed the king's privy chamber.